katadh/leiaS14/semantics/Readme.txt

-At this point, very a very basic and partial analysis is implemented.
+At this point, only a very basic and partial analysis is implemented.
 See the tests.py file for examples.

 INPUT: